josvelema/milestone1-UCFD/README.md

 ### 6.1.
 Acknowledgments

-The design , color-scheme's and are inspired by the interface from the [korg electribe EMX1 groovebox](https://en.wikipedia.org/wiki/Electribe).
+The design and color-scheme's are inspired by the interface from the [korg electribe EMX1 groovebox](https://en.wikipedia.org/wiki/Electribe).